BGP Port 179 Exploit Metasploit

 As a result, a bad actor could compromise BGP and inject believable BGP messages into the communication between BGP peers.
 As a result, they were injecting bogus routing information or breaking the peer-to-peer connection.

 In addition, outsider sources can also disrupt communications between BGP peers by breaking their TCP connection with spoofed RST packets.
-For this, you need to undergo BGP vulnerability testing.
+To do this, you need to undergo BGP vulnerability testing.
 One option is to use the port 179 BGP exploit to collect data on the security posture of BGP implementations.

 Metasploit: A Powerful Penetration Testing Tool: